-A t-test helps you decide whether a sample mean, or the difference between two sample means, is larger than you would expect from random variation alone.
-You use it when the outcome is numeric and the population standard deviation is unknown, which is the usual real-world case.
+Reach for a t-test when you need to decide whether a sample mean, or the difference between two sample means, is bigger than random variation alone would produce.
+The method fits when the outcome is numeric and the population standard deviation is unknown — the usual real-world case.

 A t-test is a good fit when all of these are reasonably true: